Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-In quantum physics as we approach zero we also approach infinity.
-See <a href="https://fmbr.org/editoral/edit01_02/edit6_mar02.htm" target="_blank">THE MYSTERIOUS ZERO/INFINITY</a>.
+To understand consciousness, we have two theories and a math theorem that is the measure of the amount of information a configuration has as consciousness.

 <br /><br />

-The use of the plank length prevent this from happening.
+We don't know if consciousness is part of reality itself or if it emerges with the development of an organism and its metabolism as part of the brain.

 <br /><br />

-The zero dimension is also the existence of all possible states; see the <a href="https://youtu.be/emlcwyvnsg0?t=238" target="_blank">dimension zero explained</a>.
+Scientifically, we know everything emerges from something more simple or abstract that creates complex systems between interacting parts called <a href="https://youtu.be/16W7c0mb-rE" target="_blank">emergence</a>.

 <br /><br />

+We can take emergence to its most extreme and think about the zero dimension; see the <a href="https://youtu.be/emlcwyvnsg0?t=238" target="_blank">dimension zero explained</a>.

+<br /><br />

 Nuclear energy is much smaller than Atomic energy and is more powerful than Atomic energy.
-The closer we get to absolute zero, the closer we get to infinity which is the beginning of the universe.
+The closer we get to absolute zero, the closer we get to infinity, which is the beginning of the universe.
 It is theorized that if we could go all the way to zero, we would tap into the universe's infinite energy.
 Zero can not exist without infinity; zero into itself is infinity in an endless feedback loop.

-According to quantum physics.
+<br /><br />

+The phenomenon of dividing by zero can be explained by understanding the concept of infinity.
+The result approaches infinity when we divide a number by a smaller and smaller number.
+In the case of dividing by zero, we are essentially dividing by an infinitely small number, which results in an infinitely large answer.

 <br /><br />